EU action RSS

 The 2008 Communication "Non-discrimination and equal opportunities: A renewed commitment" establishes a framework for the Commission to carry out different activities aiming to fight against discrimination on different grounds including sexual orientation.

-Recent publications focused on LGBT:
+Recent publications focused on LGBTI:

 - Discrimination against trans and intersex people on the grounds of sex, gender identity and gender expression - Report

 - Public policies combating discrimination based on sexual orientationand gender identityand how to overcome barriers - Tallin good practice exchange seminar - Report 2011